T-Square (band): The Square (1976–1988)

 In 1976, the Square started as a small jazz fusion group in Meiji University with a very basic line-up, made of bassist Yuhji Nakamura, guitarist Masahiro Andoh, pianist Jun Hakamazuka and drummer Shunichi Harada.
-According to Masahiro Andoh, the band's name was based on Madison Square Garden.
+According to Masahiro Andoh, the band's name was inspired by Madison Square Garden.
 Hakamazuka was replaced by Junko Miyagi on piano.

 Meanwhile, in the Nihon University of the Arts, saxophonist Takeshi Itoh and Drummer Michael S. Kawai played in a few other college bands together.
 When those disbanded, Kawai became fast friends with Andoh, replacing Harada on drums within the Square, and Takeshi Itoh made many guest appearances with the band, officially joining on saxophone and flutes, in 1977.

-With backing guitarist Yuhji Mikuriya, auxiliary-keyboardist Shiro Sagisu and percussionist Kiyohiko Senba joining in 1978, the band was signed to CBS/Sony and released their first studio album, Lucky Summer Lady.
+With backing guitarist Yuhji Mikuriya, auxiliary-keyboardist Shiro Sagisu, and percussionist Kiyohiko Senba joining in 1978, the band was signed to CBS/Sony and released their first studio album, Lucky Summer Lady.
 It had a semi-generic, disco-type sound.
 The follow-up album, "Midnight Lover" was more melody-centric and its title track taking more of a Bossa-Nova approach.
 Their third album, "Make Me a Star", was their first album to count with guest musicians and saxophonist Takeshi Itoh adopted the Lyricon as a side instrument.
 The Square would then begin a tradition of writing one to three songs with the Lyricon in every new album thereafter.
 As the years progressed, the number of members had dwindled from eight members (two keyboardists, two guitarists, a drummer, a Percussionist, a sax player and a bassist) to five (a drummer, a keyboardist, a guitarist, a sax player and a bassist).